ccktaiwan/ai-governed-software-engineering/governance/governance-formalization/engineering-phase-boundary-v0.2.md

 Owner: Prospera Architecture Group
 Category: Governance

+Purpose

-This document defines the governance applicability boundaries across the software engineering lifecycle for version v0.2.
+This document defines the phase-based applicability boundaries of governance across the software engineering lifecycle for version v0.2.

+Its purpose is to specify when governance specifications become applicable, binding, enforceable, or auditable, without introducing new authority definitions, enforcement mechanisms, or AI behavior constraints.

 Scope

 This specification applies to governance applicability across the software engineering lifecycle phases defined for version v0.2.

-It does not define authority ownership, enforcement actions, AI behavior constraints, or escalation procedures.
+It does not define authority ownership, enforcement actions, AI behavior constraints, escalation procedures, or operational controls.

-This document serves solely as a phase-based boundary reference for determining when governance specifications may apply, defer, or escalate.
+This document serves solely as a phase-based boundary reference for determining when existing governance specifications apply, defer, or escalate.

 Engineering Phases Defined

 For the purposes of governance applicability, the software engineering lifecycle for version v0.2 is defined using the following phases.

 These phases are descriptive, not prescriptive.
-They define temporal and responsibility boundaries without imposing process or tooling requirements.
+They define temporal and responsibility boundaries without imposing process, tooling, or workflow requirements.

 Phase 1: Problem Definition and System Framing

 Activities include problem articulation, domain understanding, system boundary definition, and high-level intent alignment.

 Phase 2: Architecture and Design Specification

 Activities include architectural decomposition, interface definition, constraint specification, and authority boundary modeling.

 Phase 3: Implementation and Construction

 Activities include code authoring, configuration, integration, and AI-assisted execution under defined constraints.

 Phase 4: Validation, Review, and Audit

 Activities include verification, testing, review, auditability checks, and governance compliance assessment.

 Phase 5: Deployment, Operation, and Evolution

 Activities include release, monitoring, incident handling, iteration, and controlled system evolution.

 Governance Activation by Engineering Phase

 Governance applicability varies by engineering phase.
 This document does not alter governance rules, but defines when existing governance specifications become applicable, enforceable, or auditable.

-Phase 1: Problem Definition and Intent Framing
+Phase 1: Problem Definition and System Framing

 Governance is advisory and boundary-defining in this phase.